 This is why invoices matter in business far beyond the moment of payment.
 They are the primary source documents in double-entry bookkeeping, creating the audit trail that connects a transaction to your general ledger.
 Tax authorities expect invoices to substantiate revenue claims and expense deductions.
 Auditors use them to verify that reported figures match actual commercial activity.

-Invoices appear in virtually every commercial context.
+Invoices appear in virtually every commercial context, in many different types depending on purpose and jurisdiction.
 A manufacturing supplier invoices a retailer for a bulk shipment of components.
 A freelance designer invoices a marketing agency for a completed logo project.
 A law firm invoices a corporate client for billable hours.
 A SaaS company invoices subscribers on a monthly billing cycle.
 Regardless of industry, business size, or geography, the purpose of an invoice remains the same: to formally document what was sold, confirm what is owed, and provide a reliable record for both parties.

 The next question is what information actually belongs on an invoice, and what each field means depending on which side of the transaction you sit on.